SOON you can watch a recap of the LIVESTREAM of the EHRI Conference Holocaust Studies and its Social Setting on this site

 10:00 – 10:10 INTRODUCTION

-Conference chair: EHRI Project Director Karel Berkhoff, NIOD Dutch Institute for War, Holocaust and Genocide Studies, Amsterdam, The Netherlands;
+Conference chair: EHRI Project Director Karel Berkhoff, NIOD Institute for War, Holocaust and Genocide Studies, Amsterdam, The Netherlands;

 10.10 – 10.45 KEYNOTE I Do Our Societies Need Holocaust Studies?